taoensso/trove/README.md

 Just set `trove/*log-fn*` to an appropriate fn (see its [docstring](https://cljdoc.org/d/com.taoensso/trove/CURRENT/api/taoensso.trove#*log-fn*) for fn args).

 The default fn prints logs to `*out*` or the JS console.
-Alts are also available for some common backends, e.g.:
+Alt fns are also available for some common backends, e.g.:

 ```clojure
 (ns my-ns